A Detailed Review of Pakistan’s Trademark Laws

 The Josh and Mak Team is available 24/7 to assist you with your trademark filing in Pakistan and any connected Legal Matters.

-Trademark laws in Pakistan : Defense mechanisms
+Trademark laws in Pakistan : Defence mechanisms

 The plaintiff can, at any time within the designated limitation period, make a challenge on either the defendants title of the registered mark or the marks registration validity and therefore make an accusation against the defendant for engaging in such illegal activities of dilution, infringement or any other related actions.

-In relations to a charge or dilution, infringement or any related action, the Trademark Ordinance 2001 offers several avenues of defense for the person who has been accused of such activities to to which the defendant can claim prior and honest use and that their use of the mark isn’t an infringement as this use doesn’t fall under those provisions stated in S40 of the Trademarks Ordinance 2001 or because the plaintiff isn’t entitled to any relief due to such estoppels as abandonment or acquiescence of the mark that is being disputed.
+In relations to a charge or dilution, infringement or any related action, the Trademark Ordinance 2001 offers several avenues of defence for the person who has been accused of such activities to to which the defendant can claim prior and honest use and that their use of the mark isn’t an infringement as this use doesn’t fall under those provisions stated in S40 of the Trademarks Ordinance 2001 or because the plaintiff isn’t entitled to any relief due to such estoppels as abandonment or acquiescence of the mark that is being disputed.
 The defendant could also claim that the mark which is under challenge contains either a personal name, the name of the place of the business or any descriptive words that without the use of the defendant would face difficulty when describing their services or goods.

 The Josh and Mak Team is available 24/7 to assist you with your trademark filing in Pakistan and any connected Legal Matters.